CryPTSys/PharmaPy/doc/online_docs/index.rst

     :scale: 70 %
     :align: center

 PharmaPy is an open-source library for the analysis of pharmaceutical manufacturing systems.

-..
-WE WILL NEED TO BETTER DESCRIBE THE PLATFORM

 Some of its features are:

-* Fully dynamic modeling (ODEs and DAEs)
+* Fully dynamic models (ODEs and DAEs) of commonly found unit operations on the drug substance side of pharmaceutical manufacturing
 * Start-up modeling, disturbance analysis
 * Fully sequential-modular approach: each unit is simulated individually in a pre-defined sequence
 * Allows decoupling of continuous/discontinuous sections of a flowsheet